Chapter 12 : Snapes and Shadows

 ‘It doesn’t matter,’ Harry said from behind her, trying to calm her so that she would retake her seat and avoid further Gryffindor punishment.
 ‘I’m alright with an Acceptable.’

-‘No Mr. Potter, Miss Granger is correct.
+‘No, Mr. Potter, I’m afraid Ms. Granger is correct.
 I cannot grade something that I have not read, so you will not receive a grade for that.
-I will require a new essay to grade.
+I will require a new essay.
 This time on the Unforgivables from Spain.
 You will once again require the use of that text.
 Two feet to be handed in by tomorrow’s lesson.’

 Harry narrowed his eyes further, and watched as her broad smile extended to her icy eyes before she continued with the class instructions.
 One by one the students stood and, using Professor Black’s twirl and jab technique, successfully blocked then countered the ‘Expelliarmus’ charm.
 Thoroughly pleased with themselves, many of the students sat back down and awaited the professor’s next instructions.

 ‘Each of you will now pair off for the next exercise.’

 All of the students looked to the person with whom they were seated and then back up to the professor.